 When dropping a subscription that is associated with a replication slot on the remote host (the normal state),

-DROP SUBSCRIPTION will connect to the remote host and try to drop the replication slot as part of its operation.
+DROP SUBSCRIPTION will connect to the remote host and try to drop the replication slot (and any remaining table synchronization slots) as part of its operation.
 This is necessary so that the resources allocated for the subscription on the remote host are released.
 If this fails, either because the remote host is not reachable or because the remote replication slot cannot be dropped or does not exist or never existed, the

 DROP SUBSCRIPTION command will fail.
 To proceed in this situation, disassociate the subscription from the replication slot by executing